sqweelygig/supercool-servers/about.md

 * There exists a small, well-bounded and useful product.
     * Simple data gathering comprised of a guided set of thermostat adjustments with duty cycle, temperature and ambient observations.
     * Simple thermal model comprised of fixed thermal load and active cooling without any passive cooling.
-    * Simple recommendation algorithm, yet to be outlined.
+    * Simple recommendation algorithm, *yet to be outlined*.
     * Simple presentation website of a graph of anticipated costs, temperatures and duty cycles and a bottom-line summary of savings.
 * There exists a large pluripotential scope for development.
     * Any of the functional requirements expressed above can be improved.
     * Several possibilities for new functional requirements exist.
-* The deployment journey is not fundamentally arduous.
+* The deployment pipeline is not fundamentally arduous.
     * The most arduous part of updating this product would be data migration.
     * See architecture, below.

 ### Decision on agile vs plan-based development

-* This should be developed in an agile manner. *citation needed*
+* This should be developed in an agile manner (*citation needed*).
 * The initial delivery will be a guided data gathering process.
     * This will guide active observations of the room and observations of the ambient environment.
     * By delivering this as early as possible it allows the project to collect wider seasonal variance.